Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 * Reduction of selected screen delays.
 * Reduction of selected screen waits.

-Because there are too many delays in this game, this mod use a carpet bombing approach to remove fades and delays.
+This mod blanket-modify all fades and delays at low level, instead of manually pick them out one by one.
+Too many.

-Unfortunately, a short delay leads to a high chance of mini-game UI corruption, while a non-trivial delay will be felt across the game.
+However, a short delay leads to a high chance of mini-game UI corruption, while a non-trivial delay will be felt across the game.
-The default value is relatively safe while still offering noted improvement.
+The default values try to strike a balance.

 ## Specific Animation Speedup ##